definitivedrupal/NYCCampTwigTraining/README.md

 ### Contributing

-Please keep the [issue tracker](http://github.com/hakimel/reveal.js/issues) limited to **bug reports**, **feature requests** and **pull requests**.
+Please keep the [issue tracker](http://github.com/ThatGuyCND/MidCampReveal/issues) limited to **bug reports**, **feature requests** and **pull requests**.
 If you are reporting a bug make sure to include information about which browser and operating system you are using as well as the necessary steps to reproduce the issue.

-If you have personal support questions use [StackOverflow](http://stackoverflow.com/questions/tagged/reveal.js).

 #### Pull requests